-Carlota Garcia-Manas Head of Climate Transition and Engagement
+Carlota Garcia-Manas Head of Climate Transition and Engagement letters to governments encouraging climate policies and net zero strategies consultations on sustainability policy, reporting standards and regulation

 "Advocacy has the potential to be widely impactful.
 By contributing to public policy and market dialogue we look to be able to influence systemic change."